Hearing loss makes it difficult for people to understand what is going on around them and to engage in conversations.

 Because of these problems, they may also suffer from emotional issues that are related to their struggles, making it difficult for them to keep up their relationships with others.

-Emotional Problems Related to Hearing Loss
+Emotional Side Effects Related to Hearing Loss

 Nervousness and unease are common among people who do not have healthy hearing, especially when they face the prospect of a social setting.
-It is harder for them to order food, hear traffic, hold phone conversations, and general, interact with others.
+It is harder for them to order food, hear traffic, hold phone conversations, and in general, interact with others.
 When you think about all the things you do in your day-to-day life that involve your hearing, it is easy to understand why those with hearing loss may experience anxiety.